What is OCR?

 Image Preprocessing

 The first step in OCR is preprocessing the image to improve the quality and clarity of the text.
-This involves adjusting brightness and contrast and removing noise or distortions.
-This helps make the following steps more accurate.
+This includes adjusting brightness and contrast and removing noise or distortions.
+This step helps the following processes work more accurately.

 Character Recognition